 The 4 Ways That Cheap and Expensive Coffee Are Different

 Where does your coffee come from?
-According to a 2021 article from Investopedia, the answer is any one of five countries.
+According to a 2021 article from Investopedia, the answer is any one of five different countries.
 Those countries are–from most to least prevalent–Brazil, Vietnam, Colombia, Indonesia, and Ethiopia.

 Investopedia estimates that between 2019 and 2020, Brazil produced upwards of 58 million bags of coffee, each of those bags a sizable 60 kilograms.
 This tells us that more than likely, the coffee beans you grind every morning before work come from Brazil.